OliverZott/docs/windows/shell/shell.md

 # Shell Basics

-PowerShell is different from both Bash and Zsh because it is designed to interact with .NET structures natively in Windows5.
-This means that it can pipe objects and data between scripts, applications, and sessions5.
-Each object in PowerShell has its own series of properties, which makes the data handling within PowerShell even more granular5.
+PowerShell is different from both Bash and Zsh because it is designed to interact with .NET structures natively in Windows.
+This means that it can pipe objects and data between scripts, applications, and sessions.
+Each object in PowerShell has its own series of properties, which makes the data handling within PowerShell even more granular.

 ## windows powershell